FredericoSalesUAB/project/README.md

 [user@machine] $: mkproject project-application
 ```

     Generate the new configuration file __config.json__.
-Edit the file to reach the needed result.
+Edit the file to reach the n eeded result.

 ---